Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: APPLICATION

-The corresponding quantum simulation result can be found in Fig. \ref{MertonCompJumpSize} and Fig. \ref{MertonCompInterestRate}.
-In Fig. \ref{MertonCompJumpSize}, the underlying stock price is given with $S_0=100$, $K=100$, $r=0.1$, $\sigma=0.02$, $T=1$, and $\Delta t=\frac{1}{30}$, and the range of $m$ and $v$ are $0, 0.1, 0.2, 0.3, 0.4$ and $0, 0.05, 0.15, 0.2, 0.25$, respectively.
+The corresponding quantum simulation result can be found in Figure \ref{MertonCompJumpSize} and Figure \ref{MertonCompInterestRate}.
+In Figure \ref{MertonCompJumpSize}, the underlying stock price is given with $S_0=100$, $K=100$, $r=0.1$, $\sigma=0.02$, $T=1$, and $\Delta t=\frac{1}{30}$, and the range of $m$ and $v$ are $0, 0.1, 0.2, 0.3, 0.4$ and $0, 0.05, 0.15, 0.2, 0.25$, respectively.
 Due to the restriction on the qubit number, the simulation is divided into two steps: $100$ groups of random rotation angles corresponding to the Brownian motion size.
 The jump sizes are generated by a classical random generator and then implemented on the target qubit. $1024$ shots of QCTSP simulated paths are repeated for each group.
-As shown in Fig. \ref{MertonCompJumpSize}, the larger the jump size (characterized by $m$ and $v$) is, the farther the \textit{Merton Jump Diffusion} value is away from the original \textit{Black-Scholes} price as a consequence of the discontinuous jumps.
-Moreover, the QCTSP simulation result is consistent with the $40$ terms truncated \textit{Merton Jump Diffusion} formula (Eq. (\ref{eq:merton2})) as well as the classical Monte Carlo simulation, characterizing the property of L\'{e}vy discontinuous jump path well.
-The robustness of the QCTSP method is illustrated in Fig. \ref{MertonCompInterestRate}, where different annual interest rates $r=0.05, 0.1, 0.15$ are given in the three subfigures with varying jump sizes.
-As shown in this figure, the quantum simulation results are consistent with the Merton Formula for a wide range of different parameters.
+As shown in Figure \ref{MertonCompJumpSize}, the larger the jump size (characterized by $m$ and $v$) is, the farther the \textit{Merton Jump Diffusion} value is away from the original \textit{Black-Scholes} price as a consequence of the discontinuous jumps.
+Moreover, the QCTSP simulation result is consistent with the $40$ terms truncated \textit{Merton Jump Diffusion} formula (Eq.~\eqref{eq:merton2}) as well as the classical Monte Carlo simulation, characterizing the property of L\'{e}vy discontinuous jump path well.
+The robustness of the QCTSP method is illustrated in Figure \ref{MertonCompInterestRate}, where different annual interest rates $r=0.05, 0.1, 0.15$ are given in the three subfigures with varying jump sizes.
+The quantum simulation results are consistent with the Merton Formula for a wide range of different parameters.